henrahmagix/github-oauth-prompt/README.md

 _(Coming soon)_

 ## Examples
+In all examples below, `callback` is a function accepting two parameters: error, and response.

 ```javascript
 // Prompt for username, password, two-factor auth code if required,
 // and return to the callback a GitHub token with basic scope.